You've found me, have a look

 As if that didn’t make for a busy enough schedule, I also attend the University of Nevada Las Vegas to finish off a degree in Electrical Engineering that I started in 2004.
 My previous work experience helps not only my understanding of the material but also allows me to help my fellow students.
 My future interests lie mostly in process control and high tech manufacturing systems so I try to tailor my course of study in that general direction.
 I plan to graduate in the Fall of 2018.

-If you have an interest in hiring me, my resume can be seen here.
+If you have an interest, my resume can be seen here.